eslint/eslint/docs/rules/accessor-pairs.md

 By activating the option `getWithoutSet` it enforces the presence of a setter for every property which has a getter defined.

+This rule always checks object literals and property descriptors.
+By default, it also checks class declarations and class expressions.

 ## Options

 * `setWithoutGet` set to `true` will warn for setters without getters (Default `true`).
 * `getWithoutSet` set to `true` will warn for getters without setters (Default `false`).
+* `enforceForClassMembers` set to `true` additionally applies this rule to class getters/setters (Default `true`).
+Set `enforceForClassMembers` to `false` if you want this rule to ignore class declarations and class expressions.

 ### setWithoutGet